NewbRangerTom/esp32dev_rgb_led/README.md

 -    I am not an app developer so this was an easy way to build something fast.
      -   appinventor files included in repo.

-MIT App Inventor .aia for importing to App Inventor MIT App Inventor .apk file for installing to android device for testing
+MIT App Inventor .aia for importing to App Inventor.
+MIT App Inventor .apk file for installing to android device for testing.

 Updated 4-25-22